-School-related anxiety is very commonly related to a mental health challenge, so it's a good idea to get a mental health assessment.

-Knowing about underlying mental health concerns, such as anxiety and depression, helps to identify and treat the underlying cause of the behaviour.
-Having this understanding also helps us not to see this as a behavioural problem.
+School-related anxiety is very commonly related to a mental health challenge so it is a good idea to get a mental health assessment.
+Knowing about underlying mental health concerns such as anxiety and depression helps in identifying and treating the underlying cause of the behaviour.
+Having this understanding also helps us not see this as a behavioural problem.
 It helps us know that our child is not just being stubborn or uncooperative.

-A good starting point for a mental health checkup is seeing your GP or directly contacting a service, such as headspace, or reaching out to a psychologist.
+A good starting point for a mental health review is your GP, or directly contacting a service such as Headspace, or reaching out to a psychologist.